When Can I Turn My Baby Around to Face Forward in the Car?

 Understanding the guidelines for front-facing seats

-While 1 year and 20 pounds used to be the standard for when to flip car seats around, most experts now recommend using rear-facing child seats until children outgrow the top weight and height recommendations of the car seat manufacturer.
-This means your child may be rear-facing until well beyond their second birthday.
+While being one year old and at least 20 pounds used to be the standard for flipping car seats around, most experts now recommend using rear-facing child seats until children outgrow the manufacturer's top weight and height recommendations.
+This change means your child may be rear-facing until well beyond their second birthday.

-There are some situations in which facing backward may seem uncomfortable for a child—like long road trips where it seems like the little one’s legs are cramped up against the back of the seat.
-You shouldn’t let the baby face forward in the car simply because they seem uncomfortable or don’t like to be rear facing.
+There are some situations in which facing backward may seem uncomfortable for a child—such as long road trips when the little one’s legs are cramped against the back of the seat.
+You shouldn’t let the baby face forward in the car simply because they seem uncomfortable or don’t like to face the rear.

-Tots are generally very flexible and even when they seem cramped up by adult standards, they can actually be quite comfortable.
+Tots are generally very flexible.
+Even when they seem cramped up by adult standards, they can actually be quite comfortable.

 Adding a mirror that allows your child to see themselves (and you) while you are driving can help alleviate stress and boredom.
-And taking breaks during long trips can give your little one time to stretch their legs.
+And, taking breaks during long trips can give your little ones time to stretch their legs.

 Safely switching your child’s seat